oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 responds with error code *federate* and MUST return the *federation_uri*, *federation_body*, *response_uri* and *auth_session* response attributes.

-When federating to another authorization server, federating authorization server MUST use PAR {{RFC9126}} and include request_uri in federation_body.
+When federating to another authorization server:
+* Federating authorization server MUST use PAR {{RFC9126}} and include *request_uri* in federation_body.
+* If *native_callback_uri* was included in the native authorization request, it MUST be included when calling federated authorization server's Native Authorization Endpoint.

 Example **federating** response: